LisaRXN/bigdata_python/README.md

-Big data anlisis with Python and Google Colab.
+Big data analisis with Python and Google Colab.